UltraCAD Design, Inc |

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx |

 Brooks' and Adam's new book: Trace temperatures are important.
 Via temperatures are even more important.
-Read why designers can use significantly fewer vias than previously believed.
+Read why designers can use significantly fewer vias than previously believed*.
 Read why current density should never be considered when thinking about trace and via temperatures.
 Learn about the dynamics of fusing when traces melt; sometimes with a whimper and sometimes with a bang!
 Traces do not heat uniformly along their length.
 They don't even heat uniformly from their center to their edge.
 Learn why in this very detailed and informative book.
-This is a must-have book in every designer's library
+This is a must-have book in every designer's library A Table of Contents is provided below.

 from Amazon